poliorcetics/named-arguments-rfc/02-guide-level-explanation.md

 must be used when calling the function and cannot be used inside its definition. `db` is in the opposite situation: it cannot be used outside the function's definition.

+Using `fn register(pub to db: Database)` is an error.

+Using `fn register(pub(in path) name: String)` is an error: named arguments always have the exact same visibility as the function they belong to.
+They must be used anytime the function is called so it is not possible to limit them to an arbitrary scope that is different from the function's.

 ### Declaring closures with named arguments

+TODO

 ### When using `self`

-The previous example works but it's contrived and not very idiomatic.
+The previous example about `register` works but it's contrived and not very idiomatic.
 It could instead be rewritten like this:

 ```rust
 pub struct Database;